pavankay/Open-AI-assistant-flask/README.md

   #### Short notes
   - Change the use of your assistant for your needs at the top of the python file
-  - Depending on your subscription for your Openai acount use diffrent models you can switch the line to be:
+  - Depending on your subscription for your Openai acount use diffrent models so you wont get errors.
+You can switch the line to be:
     ```bash
         model="gpt-3.5-turbo",
     ```
-    or other models depending on your needs for your project.
+    or other models depending on your needs for your project
+  - For each call you need pay check this [link](https://openai.com/pricing#language-models)for details